louisdijkstra/wikiscraper/data/README.md

 This directory contains the following files:

 * `co-contribution_network.gephi` - the co-contribution network for the designer drug community (suitable for Gephi).
+We reduced the original number of nodes (which is over 200,000) by selecting the top 250 articles that received most contributions from the designer drug community, which yielded a set of 7,745.
+(The discrepancy is because some articles had the same number of contributors).
+In addition, we filtered out nodes with a degree of 1; edges with a weight less than 3 were removed as well.
+The node size in the figure reflects the node’s degree.
+The color of the node represents the empirical Bayes contribution probability estimate; red reflects a low contribution probability, yellow is middle-ground, and blue corresponds to high contribution probabilities.

-* `co-contribution_network.gexf` - the co-contribution network stored in the GEXF format.
+* `co-contribution_network.gexf` - the co-contribution network stored in the GEXF format on which the `.gephi` file is based.
+The network file was generated using the following script:

+        $ python bin/create-network2.py -T 250 data/designer_drugs_peripheral_articles.csv data/designer_drugs.csv data/co-contribution_network.gexf

 * `designer_drugs_peripheral_articles.csv` - the list of all peripheral articles for the designer drugs community.
 The columns represent the following: